 Evora is also a good place to base yourself to explore the Alentejo region, including its wines!

 06 of 07

-Though Braga is Portugal's third largest city, it has a laid back attitude which is can be enjoyed easily by foot.
+Though Braga is Portugal's third largest city, it has a laid-back attitude which can be enjoyed easily by foot.
 However, it still shows signs of its medieval past and boasts a 12th-century cathedral, among other attractions.
 However, the real draw is the Bom Jesus Sanctuary, which is located on the outskirts of the city.
 Located on the top of a hill offering views of Braga, one can climb the amazing zig-zagged baroque staircase or take the funicular up to the sanctuary

 07 of 07

 Guimaraes was picked as a European Capital of Culture for 2012 and with the Vila Flor Cultural Center opening in 2005, one would not wonder why.
-But Guimaraes is only about modernity.
+Guimaraes is not only about modernity.
 It has a medieval center as well as a 1,000-year-old castle.
 And if you feel like some fresh air, you can take a cable car up to a park that looks over the city.